Event Hacking 101 — Creating Events For Customer Acquisition

 Welcome to post 4 in a series exploring the first 12 months of my startup and our journey to €100k in revenue.
 You can read all posts here.

-This month, I’ll show you how to create low-cost events to acquire customers and tell you happens when a much larger company tries to take you to court.
-It’s another rollercoaster month as a startup.
+This month, I’ll show you how to create low-cost events to acquire customers and tell you what happens when a much larger company tries to take you to court.
+It’s another rollercoaster month in a startup.

 Winter Is Coming!

 By month 3, the business had greatly exceeded my early expectations.
 I still could not pay myself a wage but we were making revenue.
 Glass half full.

 Then, January happened.
 Cold, dark, and wet January.
 Running a business that relies on tourism in January in Ireland is difficult but not impossible.